digital-asset/daml/docs/source/concepts/local-ledger.rst

 .. _causality-consistency-ledger-model:

-From causality graphs to ledgers
+From Causality Graphs to Ledgers
 ================================

 Since causality graphs are acyclic, their vertices can be sorted topologically and the resulting list is again a causality graph, where every vertex has an outgoing edge to all later vertices.